-In order to lighten the load at the top-end of the pole, and to keep the coax pressed against it – I decided to make-up a new run of RG58 coax and use one of my Ham Goodies dipole centres.
+In order to lighten the load at the top-end of the pole, and to keep the coax pressed against it – I decided to make-up a new run of RG58 coax and use a Ham Goodies dipole centre.
 There’s already one at the end of my 300-ohm feeder so putting one onto a run of RG58 was long-overdue.

 The yellow T-piece is perfect as part of any /P kit – it means that I can save money on connectors and there’s less chance of a connector failing during assembly/tear-down.
 So that’s boxes ticked for efficiency and value-for-money – true Ham spirit!